Swedish Army Medical Corps: 19th century

-By letters patent of 6 August 1806, however, the Swedish military medical service underwent one of the most important and radical changes, when it was stipulated that all surgeons employed in the army in peace and war would constitute a special establishment, militarily organized and subordinate under its own, only before the king responsible chief; he would be a member of both the Krigskollegium ("Board of Warfare") and the Collegium medicum (National Swedish Board of Health).
+By letters patent of 6 August 1806, however, the Swedish military medical service underwent one of the most important and radical changes, when it was stipulated that all surgeons employed in the army in peace and war would constitute a special establishment, militarily organized and subordinate under its own, only before the king responsible chief; he would be a member of both the War College and the Collegium medicum (National Swedish Board of Health).
 The more detailed regulatory provisions with stricter requirements for education and more were issued in 1808 during the ongoing Finnish-Russian war, which the new organization unfortunately did not have time to implement.
 At that time, however, no army in Europe owned a sanitation organization.
 For a long time, however, this organization did not become permanent.
 Under the fresh impression of the said war, proposals were made at the Riksdag in 1810 for strong measures to counteract the noted errors in the field administration.
 The consequences were, among other things, the establishment of Karolinska Institute as an educational institution for the formation of military surgeons, the construction of the General Garrison Hospital (Allmänna garnisonssjukhuset) in Stockholm and the Swedish Army Medical Corps' placement under Collegium medicum.
 New regulations were issued in 1812, which abolished the military organization of the corps, and its members were placed without their own chief both under the said college and under the authority of the relevant military commander.
 The military surgeons thus found themselves in a strange position.
 If one excludes those serving in the same troop unit, they became without any connection with each other.
 Admittedly, they belonged to the name of a corps, which, in the absence of a chief, was really just a collective term for the surgeons employed by the army.